ClawHub Skills Are 12-20% Malicious — How to Vet What Your Agent Runs

 # Only allow outbound to specific API endpoints

 Any network call to an endpoint not on the allowlist gets dropped.
-A credential-harvesting skill that tries to phone home to attacker-c2.example.com hits a wall.
+A credential-harvesting skill that tries to phone home to attacker-c2.example.com hits the DROP rule and fails, and the attempt gets logged to the host’s auditable log stream where anomaly detection can alert on it.

-What Does a Complete Skill Vetting Workflow Look Like?
+What Does the Complete Skill Vetting Workflow Look Like End-to-End?

-Step 1: Manifest review.
+Step 1: Manifest review (~15 minutes).
 Inspect the skill’s declared permissions and compare them against its stated purpose.
 A Slack notification skill doesn’t need file system write access.
 A document summarizer doesn’t need credential read permissions.
-Reject anything with permission sprawl.
+A calendar sync doesn’t need outbound calls to random endpoints.
+Reject anything with permission sprawl — this single step catches roughly 50% of malicious skills.

-Step 2: Source code audit.
-Clone the source.
-Search for network calls, credential references, dynamic code execution, and obfuscated strings.
+Step 2: Source code audit (~45 minutes).
+Clone the source and grep for the suspicious patterns we covered above: network calls outside declared endpoints, credential references, dynamic code execution, base64 obfuscation, obfuscated URLs.
 Check the author’s commit history and whether commits are signed.
-Cross-reference with known malicious patterns from the OWASP AI Security Cheat Sheet.
-See our audit logging and monitoring guide.
+Cross-reference with the OWASP AI Security Cheat Sheet for known malicious patterns.
+See our audit logging and monitoring walkthrough for how we capture the audit findings in the client’s permanent record.

-Step 3: Dependency scan.
-Run the skill’s dependencies through Snyk or Grype.
-Sonatype’s 2025 report found that 1 in 8 open-source downloads contained a known vulnerability.
-Skills inherit their dependencies’ risk profiles.
+Step 3: Dependency scan (~10 minutes, automated).
+Run the skill’s dependencies through Snyk, Grype, or Trivy for known vulnerabilities.
+Sonatype’s 2025 report found that 1 in 8 open source downloads contained a known vulnerability.
+Skills inherit their dependencies’ risk profiles, which means a skill that looks clean itself can still be compromised through a vulnerable transitive dependency that an attacker can exploit later.

 # Scan skill dependencies for known vulnerabilities